Car Model Magazine, 10/66

 This site documents Mark Dean’s work as an artist.
-After training as a painter, then playing in bands, he began working with appropriated film and music in 1992 with his first video, LoveLoveLove, an award winner in New Contemporaries ’93.
+After studying photography and painting in the 1970′s, and playing in bands in the 80′s, he began working with appropriated film and music in 1992 with his first video, LoveLoveLove, an award winner in New Contemporaries ’93.
 His first solo show was at City Racing in 1996, where he introduced his characteristic looped video and sound installations, based on fragments of cultural material taken as objets trouvés, reprocessed to generate new material.
-Dean has regularly exhibited in major UK institutions including the Tate and ICA, and internationally, including Museum Ludwig, Cologne and De Pont Foundation, Tilburg.
-Public collections include Musee d’Art Moderne Grand-duc Jean, Luxembourg, and Arts Council England, with commissions including the Imperial War Museum, and Barbican Centre.
+Dean has regularly exhibited in major institutions in the UK and internationally, including the ICA, London, and Museum Ludwig, Cologne, with works in public collections including Arts Council England, and Musee d’Art Moderne Grand-duc Jean, Luxembourg.
+Public commissions include works for the Imperial War Museum, and Barbican International.
 From 2009-12 he was the recipient of a Paul Hamlyn Award for Artists.
 His work is regularly reviewed in contemporary art journals, and acknowledged in historical surveys:

 ‘In the 1990’s, the film archive (or, by this time, the video store) also proved a fertile feeding ground for the yBa generation, especially Douglas Gordon (b.
 1966) and Mark Dean (b.
 1958) … By contrast, Mark Dean’s appropriations from Hollywood are more like votive offerings; tiny scraps of footage – a gesture by Judy Garland, a look by Brando – isolated and looped to drain them of any hint of narrative (other than the broad narrative of celebrity), so we can adore and worship.’ – David Curtis, A History of Artist’s Film and Video in Britain, 1897-2004 (British Film Institute)